study-groups/dataops-study-group/scraping/README.md

 # Group project
 **Proposal:** Run scrapy spiders as a daemon process to scrape
-1) tweets, 2) Reddit and 3) Quoara and store in PostgreSQL database.
+1) tweets, 2) Reddit and 3) Quora and store in PostgreSQL database.

 ## TODO
 - select name
 - discuss trigger mechanism
+- sketch out database schema
+- discuss high level API desire (to pull out of database)
+- who/what is the consumer of our API- REST?
+CSV files?

 # Examples